WV teachers union says it will sue over charter school bill

 “Since the state requires notice of a lawsuit we wanted to go ahead and get that timeframe started,” said West Virginia Education Association President Dale Lee, adding that the group wants to file “as soon as possible.”

 Republican Gov. Jim Justice signed the measure late last month after a gridlocked special legislative session on education drew heavy protests from teachers.
+His spokesman declined to comment on the potential lawsuit.

 The broad-based measure deals with several aspects of the state’s education system, but educators and Democrats fiercely opposed the provision to allow the state’s first charters.
 They argued that the move to install charters was a move driven by outside interests that will steer money away from public schools.